 Differences in the shear force distributions in Figure 4-41 indicate that yielding in the upper stories has a significant impact on the magnitude and distribution of shear forces, which are substantially reduced, especially within the hinge region.
-Figure 4-42 shows that moment magnitude in the magnitude of the shear force transferred in the podium level diaphragms is quite sensitive to yielding in the upper levels of the core wall.
-Incorporation of nonlinear behavior in the upper levels of the core wall is necessary for the evaluation of diaphragm transfer forces, and variations in shear stiffness have a large effect.
+Figure 4-42 shows that moment magnitude in the upper levels is also substantially reduced as a result of yielding (as would be expected).